honuli/honuli.github.io/content/about.md

 UseHugoToc: false
 ---

-At Honuli, we are passionate about creating books for children. **Honuli** comes from Hawaiian: "Honu" (turtle 🐢) and "Li'i" (little).
+**Honuli** comes from Hawaiian: "Honu" (turtle 🐢) and "Li'i" (little).

+We are a team passionate about creating books for children to help them learn and grow.

 ## Contact